-2. What are the purposes of the RN-STRONG Program?
+- What are the purposes of the Sutter Health Nurse Residency Program at North Valley Program?

-Preference will be given to newly licensed registered nurses who have graduated from nursing programs within the greater Sacramento valley and foothills and HAVE NOT BEEN EMPLOYED AS A REGISTERED NURSE IN ANY CAPACITY in or outside of California, AND, possess a California RN License at the time of submitting the application.
-Graduates awaiting notification about passing NCLEX and being issued a California RN license from the CA Board of Registered Nursing may apply, but assuming the RN position is contingent on having their RN License before the designated start date.
+This is a training opportunity for recently graduated nurses with less than one year of acute care experience.
+Graduates awaiting notification about passing NCLEX and being issued a California RN license from the CA Board of Registered Nursing may apply, assuming the RN position is contingent on having their RN License before the designated start date.

 Job applications must be submitted via our website: www.checksutterfirst.org.
+Search for keywords: “nurse residency program”.
 Please make sure you thoroughly answer all questions.
-If applicable, please disclose ALL working experience in a role that required a RN license.
+If applicable, please disclose ALL working experience in a role that required an RN license.
 Please include a copy of your resume and cover letter.
-There is no need to include a letter of recommendation at this time.
 Because there is limited space to attach documents to your on-line application, we ask that you please save letters of recommendation for if/when you are selected for an interview.
 Keep in mind that whatever you submit will be seen by the Recruiter and Hiring Managers.
 Please double-check your spelling and grammar.

 In parallel with unit orientation, the residents come together monthly for twelve months.
 The sessions are conducted in the clinical simulation lab and are highly interactive.
 Beyond the first year, residents will continue to participate in on-going training, education, and support offered to all Sutter Health nurses.